ateebakmal/pandas-workshop-comsats/README.md

 # pandas-workshop-comsats
-This repository is for sharing necessary stuff with students coming to Pandas workshop help in COMSATS4
+This repository is for sharing necessary stuff with students coming to Pandas workshop that is being held at COMSATS Isb on 10/03/2025

+It contain three data sets, 1 notebook (just for some sample data generation), and a video tutorial for setting up vs code with jupyter notebook.

-It contain two data sets, everyone who is coming must download these before coming to workshop.
+**Everyone** who is coming must download these before coming to workshop so that no issues occur later.

 ### There's a video with all the steps shown.
 But still i have listed the steps you have to do